pontem-network/blockscout-frontend/docs/CONTRIBUTING.md

 ## Adding new dependencies
 For all types of dependencies:
 - **Do not add** a dependency if the desired functionality is easily implementable
-- If adding a dependency is necessary, please be sure that is is well-maintained and trustworthy
+- If adding a dependency is necessary, please be sure that it is well-maintained and trustworthy

 &nbsp;